grafana/metrictank/docs/inputs.md

 # Inputs

 All input options - except for the carbon input - use the [metrics 2.0](http://metrics20.org/) format.
-See the [schema repository](https://github.com/grafana/metrictank/schema) for more details.
+See [schema](https://github.com/grafana/metrictank/schema) for more details.

 ## How to send data to MT